polylogyx/platform-docs/10_Using_Recon_Data/Readme.md

 As the name suggests, recon refers to preliminary research or analysis.
-After the PolyLogyx client is provisioned and the connection to the PolyLogyx server is established, seeded recon queries are run to pull relevant information for each node.
+After the PolyLogyx client is provisioned and the connection to the PolyLogyx server is established, you can run recon queries to pull relevant information for each node.
+To run the queries, navigate to the Nodes page, select a host, and click Run recon.

-For each configured node, these pre-populated queries fetch detailed data.
+For each configured node, these queries fetch detailed data.
 The fetched data provides insight and visibility on these aspects.

 | Parameter                       | Description         |